-Made for television and I do not care, it is an award winning western and qualifies just as Lonesome Dove would for a list from the eighties.
-Robert Duvall and Thomas Haden Church are brilliant together as a couple of ordinary men forced to look inside themselves and care for a group of Chinese women being taken across country to work as whores.
+Made for television and I do not care, it is an award-winning western and qualifies just as Lonesome Dove would for a list from the eighties.
+Robert Duvall and Thomas Haden Church are brilliant together as a couple of ordinary men forced to look inside themselves and care for a group of Chinese women being taken across the country to work as whores.
 With a nasty group of outlaws on their trail the men know that at some pint a showdown is going to happen.
 Duvall as always is great, and Church is outstanding.
 Walter Hill directed after his Deadwood fame.

 7. The Three Burials of Melquaides Estrada (2007)

 Tommy Lee Jones won Best Actor at Cannes for this self directed modern western about loyalty among friends.
 When his good friend, a Mexican immigrant is killed by accident by a border patrol guard, Jones kidnaps the young man and demands he take the dead man back to Mexico for a proper burial in his homeland.
 Barry Pepper goes through the gamut of emotions as the terrified border guard, expecting to be killed at any moment.
 Jones is heartbreaking as a truly good friend who just wants justice of some sort for his dead friend.

 Is it any surprise Kevin Costner directed another great western?
 Not to me, but it is sad audiences did not find this one.
 Costner is a lethal gunfighter, settled down and working cattle with his friend Boss Spearman, portrayed with crusty honesty by Robert Duvall.
 The gunfights are portrayed with grim realism, the noise of the weapons shocking as the death that they bring with them.
 Costner has never been better, so focused, so confident and he manages to match Duvall step for step throughout.
 A hidden gem that deserves to be found and celebrated.